Call Statoil’s Ethics Helpline

 Our Code of Conduct sets out our expectations, commitments and requirements for ethical conduct.
 The Code applies to Statoil’s board members, employees and hired contractors.

-The Code reflects our values: Courageous, Open, Hands-On and Caring, and provides guidance on issues individuals may face in their daily work.
+The Code reflects our values: Courageous, Open, Collaborative and Caring, and provides guidance on issues individuals may face in their daily work.

 Some important principles in our Code are:

 - We intend to be recognized for our high ethical standards

 - We treat ethics as an integral part of our business